explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     That's it?
 Yup!
 That's it.
 Let me break down the steps:

     1.  :grep pizza uses ripgrep to succinctly search for all instances of "pizza".
 By the way, this would still work even if we didn't reassign ripgrep to replace default grep.
-We would have to do :grep "pizza" . -R instead of :grep "pizza".
+The difference is, with default grep, we would have to do :grep "pizza" . -R instead of :grep "pizza".
-    2. We run :cfdo because :grep uses quickfix.:cfdo executes any command we pass (in this case, our command is %s/pizza/donut/g) on all entries in our quickfix list.
+    2. We run :cfdo because :grep uses quickfix and :cfdo executes any command we pass (in this case, our command is %s/pizza/donut/g) on all entries in our quickfix list.
 To run multiple commands, we can chain it with pipe (|).
 The first command we are executing is pizza-donut substitution: %s/pizza/donut/g.
 The second command, update, saves each file after the first is finished.

     Let's discuss the second way.